Is Bali Safe? How to Navigate Through the Dangers

 Boats

 In Indonesia, there are two kinds of boat companies: safe and not-so-safe.
 Before booking speed boat tickets to your favourite island, we recommend googling reviews of the company you intend to travel with.
-If you find that the company is safe enough, it is advisable to travel only when the weather is good.
+If you find the company safe enough, it is advisable to travel only when the weather is good.
 High winds are a bad sign because the waves get high.

 Safe Place to Stay in Bali?